GenchoBG/ObjectDetection/README.md

 You detect objects by calling the feed_forward method, which returns a list of all the detected objects.
 It can also display the image (with the boxes surrounding detected objects), save the image with drawn boxes and save the list with objects as a .json file.

-A detection demo can be found [feed-forward.ipynb](feed-forward.ipynb).
+A detection demo can be found [example/feed-forward.ipynb](example/feed-forward.ipynb).

 ## Training a new model / further training an existing model
 Training your model is done the following way: